WELU: Technical information

+Subchannels

 Analog-to-digital conversion

 On June 12, 2009, WELU signed off analog broadcast and reverting to digital channel.

 Spectrum reallocation

 On August 14, 2017, it was revealed that WELU's over-the-air spectrum had been sold in the FCC's spectrum reallocation auction, fetching $375,347.
 WELU will not sign off, but it will later share broadcast spectrum with WSJN-CD that also covers the entire metropolitan area.
 Also will change their city of license from Aguadilla to Toa Baja.